 Cash and cash equivalents include cash on hand, balances with banks and investments with original maturities of ninety days or less, and deposits held in trust.
-During the year ended June 30, 2019, the Company earned \$3,665 (2018 - \$1,472) interest from its cash equivalents and short-term investments.
+During the year ended June 30, 2020, the Company earned \$nil (2019 - \$3,665) interest from its cash equivalents and short-term investments.